 It’s not that some days are more magical, or luckier, than others.
 Your attitude (whether positive or negative) is a direct reflection of what you predominantly think about, and you attract the kind of energy you put out.

 Research suggests that happiness is a choice that anyone can make.
-So it’s not the world that treats you differently, it is you who chooses to see the world differently.
+So it’s not that the world treats you differently, it is you who chooses to see the world differently.
 Positively, and in a new light.

 1. Eat good, wholesome food

-Eating a healthy balance of foods rich in vitamins, protein, minerals, fibre and antioxidants can help to increase the cognitive function of your brain, keeping you alert and even lifting your mood.
+Eating a healthy balanced diet of foods rich in vitamins, minerals, protein, fibre, and antioxidants can actually help increase the cognitive function of your brain, keeping you alert, and lifting your mood.

 2. Exercise regularly

-The benefits of regular exercise are not only those visible in the mirror.
-Studies show that regular exercise is a way of increasing the levels of serotonin in your brain without the use of drugs.
-Why would you want to increase the levels of serotonin in your brain?
-Well, serotonin is the chemical in your body which is responsible for maintaining your mood balance.
-So higher levels of serotonin equal happier days and more stable moods, and the ability to find pleasure and enjoyment in things.
+A myriad of studies have shown that regular exercise is a crucial way to increase the levels of serotonin in your brain.
+Serotonin is the chemical in your body which is responsible for maintaining your mood balance – so higher levels of serotonin equal happier days, more stable moods, and the ability to find pleasure and enjoyment in things.